yanolja/arena/README.md

 # [Yanolja Arena](https://huggingface.co/spaces/yanolja/arena)

 Yanolja Arena is an open-source project designed to identify the most effective LLMs for summarization and translation tasks.
-It employs a comparative approach, evaluating two randomly selected models simultaneously and utilizing an ELO rating system to rank their performance.
+It employs a comparative approach, evaluating two randomly selected models simultaneously and utilizing the ELO rating system to rank their performance.

 Get Involved: [Discuss and contribute on GitHub](https://github.com/yanolja/arena)